The law on gambling in Ireland

 • Prosecuted for these offences

-• Penalised for these offences if there is non-compliance found
+• Penalised for these offences if they are found to be non-compliant

 Administrative sanctions

-If a licenced gambling body has breached its obligations, it may receive one or more administrative sanctions including:
+If a licensed gambling body has breached its obligations, it may receive one or more administrative sanctions including:

 • A condition added to their gambling licence